antoinejeannot/daidai/README.md

 import openai

-from daidai import ModelManager, artifact, predictor
+from daidai import ModelManager, asset, predictor

-# Define artifacts which are long-lived objects
+# Define assets which are long-lived objects
-# that can be used by multiple predictors, or other artifacts
+# that can be used by multiple predictors, or other assets

-@artifact
+@asset
 def openai_client(**configuration: dict[str, Any]) -> openai.OpenAI:
     return openai.OpenAI(**configuration)

 # Fetch a distant file from HTTPS, but it can be from any source: local, S3, GCS, Azure, FTP, HF Hub, etc.
-@artifact
+@asset
 def dogo_picture(
     picture: Annotated[
         bytes,